ava-labs/avalanche-docs/docs/deprecated/tutorials-contest/2021/distributed-file-manager/README.md

 Open a terminal and navigate to the directory where we will create the application.
 Usually, this will be inside our user home directory but can be located wherever is practical.
 On most Linux distributions this will change into /home/ .
-On macOS, it will be /Users/.
+On MacOS, it will be /Users/.
 On Windows, the user directories are located in C:\Users.

 ```bash